Flashback to 2002. A tiny, exotic beetle, identified as emerald ash borer, was just discovered in Michigan.

 EAB was once thought to be a death sentence for your trees.
 Now, we know it’s not.
 You can treat EAB and save your ash trees.

-Below, we’re answering your most common questions about EAB treatment – with help from our resident EAB expert, Anand Persad of the Davey Institute.
+Below, we’re answering your most common questions about EAB treatment:

 For emerald ash borer treatment to work, your tree first has to be inspected to check for other pre-existing conditions.